johnwargo/johnwargo-static-11ty/src/posts/2017/arduino-twinkle-lights.md

 Figure 12 – Mounting the Hardware to the Mason Jar Lid

-The Project’s Code
+The Project's Code
 ==================

-The project’s code is pretty simple.
-At the beginning, you’ll find code that initializes the variables used by the application:
+The project's code is pretty simple.
+At the beginning, you'll find code that initializes the variables used by the application:

     //Analog output pin assignments

-If you connect the LED strand’s positive wires to different Trinket Analog output pins, you’ll need to change the values assigned to pin0 and pin1.
+If you connect the LED strand's positive wires to different Trinket Analog output pins, you'll need to change the values assigned to pin0 and pin1.

 Right now, the application powers the LED strands from 0 to 255 as the strand brightens, and from 255 to 0 as the strand darkens.
 As each voltage value is assigned to the output pin, the application delays for `delayVal`milliseconds.
 So, to make the strands fade more quickly, reduce the number assigned to this variable.
 To make the strands fade more slowly, increase the value assigned to this variable.

 The `setup`method initializes the variables the application uses to track which strand (by its output pin number) is brightening and which is darkening.
-Since we’re just starting, and both strands are dark, the code starts by fading `pin1`up to maximum output voltage.
-Once it’s done, everything is initialized and its time to start flipping both strands.
+Since we're just starting, and both strands are dark, the code starts by fading `pin1`up to maximum output voltage.
+Once it's done, everything is initialized and its time to start flipping both strands.

     void setup() {

 The `loop`method flips the up and down pin variables (`upPin`and `downPin`), then fades the strand connected to `upPin`up to maximum voltage while simultaneously fading the strand connected to `downPin`down to 0.
-When it’s all done, it waits for a second (1000 milliseconds) before repeating the process again.
+When it's all done, it waits for a second (1000 milliseconds) before repeating the process again.

 `void loop() {`